AltonN/potion-reminder/README.md

 # Potion Reminder

-Alerts the user when potions are about to expire and displays an infobox (e.g. Stamina, Antifire, etc.)
+Alerts the user when potion status effects are expiring and displays an infobox.

 ## Todo